And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers. -- Acts 2:42

 Belt Line Road has assisted eight young men at the Preston Road School of Preaching: Bernard McGrath, Danny Lightfoot, Hack Coop, Robert Dodson, Mark Milburn, Bill Taplin, Mark Petterson, and Paul Martin.
 Robert Dodson and Danny Lightfoot were from this congregation.
 Most of these men are now preaching.
 From the Brown Trail School of Preaching, we have assisted Jerry Monholland, Willie Gley, Roddy Covington, Jimmy Young, John Lewis, Bill Burk, Joe Carrizales, Jody Durham, Stuart Tullis, James Haynes, Frank Botello, Wilfredo Alvarenga, Larry Evans, Josh Turner, Aaron Balderas, Douglas Alvarenga, Daniel Page, Matthew Bailey, Terry Laurence, Roy Conner, Joseph Harris, Nathan Boyd, William Garcia, Victor Luna & Jose Espinoza.
 From Memphis School of Preaching we supported Josh Walker.
 We have also supported Mike Batot and Garrett English at the Southwest School of Bible Studies in Austin Tx.
-We are currently supporting Jose Mata at Brown Trail School of Preaching.
+We are currently supporting Jose Mata and Michael Oliver at Brown Trail School of Preaching.

 Brother Leamon Crouch and Fred Hann served as the first elders of this congregation.
 Belt Line now has a dedicated group of experienced elders and deacons assisting in specific areas of work here.